Avril112113/SWAddonVehicleMonitor/readme.md

 The only build tool tested is [SSSWTool](https://github.com/Avril112113/SSSWTool).
 Other build tools like LifeBoatAPI may not work due to `require()` differences, make an issue if you want a build tool to be supported.

+To use this library, add both `AddonVehicleMonitor/addon/vehmon` and `AddonVehicleMonitor/shared` to your require path.
+For SSSWTool, these would be added to the `src` list in `ssswtool.json`.

 ## Details
 VehMon uses many keypads and dials to communicate various data to/from the vehicle.